Indian shares flat as pharma boost offsets losses in tech stocks

 On Monday, India reported its lowest increase in COVID-19 deaths since mid-April.

-In Mumbai trading, the Nifty Pharma index (.NIPHARM) rose 0.77%, while conglomerate Reliance Industries (RELI.NS) gained 0.4% after four sessions of losses.
+In Mumbai trading, the Nifty Pharma index rose 0.77%, while conglomerate Reliance Industries gained 0.4% after four sessions of losses.

-The Nifty IT index (.NIFTYIT) fell 0.43% after two straight sessions of gains.
+The Nifty IT index fell 0.43% after two straight sessions of gains.

 Among global markets, broader Asian shares kicked off the week on a cautious note as a spike in coronavirus cases across the weekend hurt investor sentiment.